bbauska/CS198.1x/readme.md

 Cryptographic hash functions differ from regular hash functions in that they are built for security, but for convenience, we will now refer to cryptographic hash functions as hash functions.

-### Key Properties of Cryptographic Hash Functions
+<h3>Key Properties of Cryptographic Hash Functions

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------------- image083-cryptographic-hash-functions-cryptography.png -------------------------------------->